 - Reviewing travel policies: it’s a really great time to sit down and go over your corporate travel policy, using new insights to update and perfect it.
 Hindsight is 20/20, and the past two years have provided a wide array of learnings that come in handy when constructing a corporate travel policy.

 Talk to your team about their thoughts on post-COVID travel and take their worries into consideration.
 A travel manager has a responsibility to ensure employees understand how their corporate travel policy works, and know what to do in case of emergency.

 How do I conduct risk management for business travel?

 It’s important to take an analytic approach to planning business travel during COVID-19.
 But of course, an employee’s own opinion of the risk does come first.

-If travel is permitted by governing bodies, then perform a quick risk analysis including factors like destination, the health of the employee, the length of the trip, the likelihood of community spread during the length of the trip, and the population density of the trip destination.
+If travel is permitted by governing bodies, then perform a quick risk analysis including factors like the destination, the health of the employee, the length of the trip, the likelihood of community spread during the length of the trip, and the population density of the trip destination.

 It's very important to include this in your corporate travel policy as your company resumes traveling in the new normal.

 See our article on Coronavirus trip cancellations for more information.